PrefectHQ/prefect/docs/tutorial/deployments-ux.md

         branch: main
         access_token: "{{ prefect.blocks.secret.my-github-secret }}"
     ```
-    These `pull` steps are the instructions sent to your worker's runtime environment that allow it to clone your project in remote locations.
-For more information, see [the project concept documentation](/concepts/deployment/).
+    These `pull` steps are the instructions sent to your worker's runtime environment that allow it to clone from remote locations.
+For more information, see [the deployment management concept documentation](/concepts/deployments-ux/).

-    For more examples of configuration options available for cloning, see [the `git_clone` step documentation](/api-ref/prefect/deployment/steps/pull).
+    For more examples of configuration options available for cloning, see [the `git_clone` step documentation](/api-ref/prefect/deployments-ux/steps/pull).

 ### Dockerized deployment